Frontline research on combating terrorism and radicalisation on the African continent

 Kerstin Leitner has worked for the United Nations for 30 years.
 Between 1975 and 2005 she was stationed amongst others in Africa, China, New York, and Geneva.
 Today she lives in Berlin and teaches at Potsdam University.
 She is a member of the United Nations Association of Germany and Transparency International.

 Ekkehard Griep, Vice-Chairman, Board of Directors, United Nations Association of Germany

-Julian Wucherpfennig is Assistant Professor of International Affairs and Security at the Hertie School of Governance.
+Julian Wucherpfennig is Assistant Professor of International Affairs and Security at the Hertie School.
 His research focuses on the strategic nature of political violence and conflict processes, especially ethnic civil war and terrorism.